antuanb/J2S/README.md

 Virginia Tech - 2015

 An Eclipse plugin for Swift code synthesis from Java source code.
 Use by highlighting method in Java source intended for replication in iOS and selecting the generate button.
-From seleciton (1st or 2nd ranked result) will generate Swift file into current working directory with synthesized code.
+From selection (1st or 2nd ranked result) will generate Swift file into current working directory with synthesized code.